Just another hollow phrase? Or a strategy that has been around for a long time?

 When companies choose to develop communities and make them a central part of their business strategy, it's called Community Based Marketing (CMB).

-Community-Based Marketing: definition
+Community-Based Marketing: Definition

 💡Community-Based Marketing is an interesting strategy for growth and brand development.
 The idea is to give the community a central place, which will contribute to the company's success.
 Community members will play an active role, becoming allies of a company: to identify and solve specific problems, to exchange on certain subjects, to help each other...

 In short, Community Based Marketing places BtoB and BtoC communities at the heart of companies' concerns.
 Even before launching a product or a service, some companies choose to deploy this strategy, to surround themselves and federate committed members.
-And today, this community strategy is expanding rapidly on the French market.
+And today, this community strategy is expanding rapidly in the French market.